 The dispute resolution process governing the Treaty elements was formally signed by the Co-Chairs of the First Peoples’ Assembly of Victoria and the Minister for Aboriginal Affairs on 8 February 2021, marking the finalisation of the first Treaty element required in Phase 2.

 The Deadly & Proud campaign was launched in 2021 to showcases stories of pride across the themes of ancient Aboriginal cultures, resilience, community and our collective path to Treaty, truth and justice.
-The campaign website features an interactive map of Victoria that shares the stories told by 21 Aboriginal Victorians, which are all filmed on Country.
+The campaign website featured an interactive map of Victoria that shares the stories told by 21 Aboriginal Victorians, which are all filmed on Country.

-Building on the success of the Deadly Questions campaign, Deadly & Proud aims to increase awareness of, and support for, Victoria’s Treaty and truth and justice processes.
-The campaign recognises that Traditional Owners and Aboriginal Victorians are key to truth telling and sharing the stories that make up our past.
+Building on the success of the Deadly Questions campaign, Deadly & Proud aimed to increase awareness of, and support for, Victoria’s Treaty and truth and justice processes.
+The campaign recognised that Traditional Owners and Aboriginal Victorians are key to truth telling and sharing the stories that make up our past.
 Discussing shared histories, both Aboriginal and non-Aboriginal, can build a collective future of which we can all be proud.

 The Acting Premier and Minister for Aboriginal Affairs together with the First People's Assembly of Victoria Co-Chairs announced the commitment to establish the Yoorrook Justice Commission at Coranderrk, near Healesville.
 This commitment means Victoria is the first and only jurisdiction in our nation to institute a formal truth-telling forum.

 The First Peoples' Assembly of Victoria and the State agreed to develop protocols to give practical application to the guiding principles set out in the and to lay the foundations for a renewed and mature relationship with Traditional Owners and Aboriginal Victorians, represented in the Treaty process by the First Peoples' Assembly of Victoria.